warpstreamlabs/bento/website/docs/guides/bloblang/functions.md

 ### `hostname`

-Returns a string matching the hostname of the machine running Benthos.
+Returns a string matching the hostname of the machine running Bento.

 #### Examples